TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 rln2mod.py --x 1024 --y 1024 --z 512
 ```

 Just give the tomogram dimensions in pixels as input.
 Then you can open your tomogram.mrc and .mod together in IMOD.
-A trick for better visualization is to go to: <kbd>Edit > Object > Type > Sphere radius for point</kbd> and increase this value!
-Here, an example from reconstruction in AreTomo with refined thickeness and with default pytom extraction parameters using a high-pass filter of 400.
+A trick for better visualisation is to go to: <kbd>Edit > Object > Type > Sphere radius for point</kbd> and increase this value!
+Here, an example from reconstruction in AreTomo with refined thickness and with default pytom extraction parameters using a high-pass filter of 400.
 Shown in in IMOD XYZ mode (<kbd>ctrl + X</kbd>):

 <a href="/imgs/36_mod.png" data-lightbox="image-gallery">
   <img src="/imgs/36_mod.png" alt="Processing Workflow" style="width:60%;">